seekers-dev/seekers-grpc/README.md

     <img alt="GitHub commit activity" src="https://img.shields.io/github/commit-activity/m/seekers-dev/seekers-grpc">
 </p>

-Seekers gRPC is a repository that provides a gRPC-based communication interface for the Seekers application.
+Seekers API is a repository that provides a gRPC-based api communication interface for the Seekers application.
 It enables efficient and reliable communication between clients and servers using the gRPC framework.

 ## Installation

-Check out the latest release for prebuild binaries.
+Check out the latest release for prebuilt packages.

 Alternatively, you can get snapshots from Jitpack.